 All the amphibians common in Milton Keynes occur at the reserve – including Great Crested Newts – and there are also plenty of Grass Snakes to feed on them.
 Along with commoner coarse fish, the rare and protected Spined Loach haunts the lakes and streams.

 Surprisingly, insects are not well recorded from Linford Lakes, with the exception of Dragonflies and Moths (with year-round light-trapping of the latter).
 To correct this imbalance, Butterfly transects are now being walked during the flight season.

 The wet woodland consists predominantly of Osier coppice, Alder and Birch.
 Important plants at the reserve are the Fringed Water Lily (native to a few parts of Britain, but an invasive weed in some countries) and the Sea Club-rush.
-From Spring 2016 there will be a botanical surveys of the meadows to find out exactly what is growing there.
+Since the spring of 2016 there have been botanical surveys of the meadows to find out exactly what is growing there.

 How to get there

 The entrance to Linford Lakes Nature Reserve (SP 839429) is on the North side of the Wolverton Road, and shared with The Marle Inn.
 After leaving the main road, turn left at the first junction before the Inn and follow the track for almost half a mile to the reserve car park.